-This course offers a hands-on approach for students who have a curious mind.
+The Year 10 Engineering course offers a hands-on approach for students who have a curious mind.
 Students learn engineering principles, then demonstrate their understanding and application of them with their projects.
 They consider and interpret a design brief, discover a range of research skills, devise methods to develop concepts, and then plan and communicate proposed solutions to the design brief.
 They then produce their ideas and evaluate them against set criteria determining the success of the solution identifying any recommendations for further improvement.
 When developing solutions, students will have the opportunity to experience 3D printers, laser cutters and more traditional based workshop tools and equipment.
-The course will develop problem-solving skills, creativity, engineering design, critical thinking, and collaboration skills.